-In the following, we will theoretically show that our proposed MDP-VCG mechanism is Bayesian efficient (BE), Bayesian incentive compatible and Bayesian individual rational (BIR).
+In the following, we will theoretically show that our proposed MDP-VCG mechanism is Bayesian efficient, Bayesian incentive compatible and Bayesian individual rational.
 Before that, let us first define the Bayesian efficiency, Bayesian incentive compatibility and Bayesian individual rationality for the dynamic auction.

-Definition 2 (Bayesian Efficiency, BEF).
-A mechanism for dynamic auction is Bayesian efficient when the long-term expected system value V(s) is maximized for all system state s, i.e., where w_i is the true type and r_i is the misreported type.
+Definition 2 (Bayesian Efficiency, BEF): A mechanism for dynamic auction is Bayesian Efficient (BE) when the long-term expected system value V(s) is maximized for all system state s, i.e.,

-$$\max V(s) = R(s, X^(s)) + \delta \sum{s'} P(s'|s, X^(s)) V^(s').$$ (15)
+$$\max V(s) = R(s, X^(s)) + \delta \sum{s'} P(s'|s, X^(s)) V^(s'),$$ (15)

-Definition 3 (Bayesian incentive compatibility, BIC).
-Let s be the observed system state when all buyers truthfully report their types, and $s^{(i)}$ be the observed system state when buyer i misreports the type while all other buyers truthfully report their types.
-A mechanism for dynamic auction is Bayesian Incentive Compatible when where w_i is the true type.
+Definition 3 (Bayesian Incentive Compatibility, BIC): Let s be the observed system state when all buyers truthfully report their types, and $s^{(i)}$ be the observed system state when buyer i misreports the type while all other buyers truthfully report their types.
+A mechanism for dynamic auction is Bayesian Incentive Compatible (BIC) when where $w_i$ is the true type and $r_i$ is the misreported type.